joecym/P2_traffic_sign_classifier/writeup.md

 I chose five images on the web and you can see them printed in my notebook.
 The "children crossing" image was the most difficult because of the angle and the resolution of the image.

-d#### 2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: